w3c/wai-intro-wcag/new-in-21.md

 ---
-title: What's New in WCAG 2.1 - Updates in Progress – please check back in a bit.
+title: What's New in WCAG 2.1 - Updates in Progress – please check back in time.
 nav: New in 2.1
 permalink: /standards-guidelines/wcag/new-in-21/
 layout: default